Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 For LINUX SERVER installations:

-(you may skip the first 2 steps, if you never deactivated the virtual environment from earlier)
+(you may skip these 2 steps, if you never deactivated the virtual environment from earlier)

 $ cd /home/brain_annex [CHANGE the directory name, if used a different one]